mars-sim/mars-sim/README.md

 ---

 ## Operation Modeling

 mars-sim depicts near-term human exploration and settlement on Mars.
 It speaks of a rich scientific language selected from research journal and paper in defining operation paradigms and programming models that are based on present-day technologies.

+### Timekeeping

+Without a doubt, settlers need a timekeeping standard system for tracking the passage of time.
+That's because living on Mars does require a functioning Martian calendar in which settlers may keep track of sols that have elapsed.
+At the same time, astronomers would prefer to come up with a calendar that is handy and intuitive in predicting the orbit of Mars around the sun.

+The difficulties arises when each day on Mars has slightly more than 24 hours and there are 669 earth days on one Martian years.
+Therefore, it is not a straight-foward exercise in converting the time and day between Mars and Earth in the form of a simple equation.

+See [timekeeping wiki](https://github.com/mars-sim/mars-sim/wiki/Timekeeping) for further discussions on this topic.

 ### Indoor Atmospheric Modeling